How to Write Release Notes – The Right Way

 Notes like this don’t just happen.
-Slack points out that their whimsical-but-practical technical writing style doesn’t come easy for all their dev teams.
-As a result, they put all each one through a review process with an editor who checks for style, accuracy and readability.
+Slack points out that its whimsical-but-practical technical writing style doesn’t come easy for all its dev teams.
+So each one goes through a review process with an editor to check for style, accuracy and readability.

 Embrace your brand personality

-Medium gets to be fun and experimental because it’s a reflection of their brand, their purpose and the people who make up their organization.
+Medium gets to be fun and experimental.
+It’s a reflection of the brand, its purpose and the people who make up the organization.

-In fact, when Newton was invited to Medium’s HQ for beers and release note writing, he found that the work was largely the product of two employees, Nick Fisher, Medium’s community manager, and Greg Gueldner, a member of the company’s trust and safety team.
+In fact, when Newton was invited to Medium’s HQ for beers and release note writing, he found that two employees did most of this work.
+They were Nick Fisher, Medium’s community manager, and Greg Gueldner, a member of the company’s trust and safety team.

-“[Fisher and Gueldner] note that the release notes are consistent with Medium’s general purpose of inspiring creativity.
-It isn’t the only company to treat release notes as performance art…but for sheer gonzo ambition, Medium leads them all.”
+Says Newton: “[Fisher and Gueldner] note that the release notes are consistent with Medium’s general purpose of inspiring creativity.
+It isn’t the only company to treat release notes as performance art… but for sheer gonzo ambition, Medium leads them all.”

-Medium takes advantage of its own medium as a storytelling platform to explore new, offbeat ways to communicate their new releases.
+Medium uses its own storytelling medium to explore new, offbeat ways to communicate its new releases.